jessmotta-q4/standup-shuffler/README.md

 - Get creative with it!

 ### Instructions
-- Create your project in a new repo and then add an entry to [THIS SHEET](https://docs.google.com/spreadsheets/d/1M9IfYcLvBnBilfIAnkj0p_OiVk7aYQP1_cawptkw188/edit#gid=0) when you are ready to submit.
+- Create your project in a new repo and then add an entry to [this Google sheet](https://docs.google.com/spreadsheets/d/1M9IfYcLvBnBilfIAnkj0p_OiVk7aYQP1_cawptkw188/edit#gid=0) when you are ready to submit.
 I will check it each morning.

 ### Requirements
 - The list of IMs and ICs must come before the list of Developers, Content, and QA.